VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Prospects for Rubin LSST

 Light curves were generated as a function of the LSST yearly data release.
-Figure \ref{fig:LSST_WFD_Cadence} illustrates the simulated 10-year DRW light curve for an AGN (SDSS J000006.53+003055.1), in the Wide-Fast Deep (WFD) \footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}} survey.
+Figure \ref{fig:LSST_WFD_Cadence} illustrates the simulated 10-year DRW light curve for an AGN (SDSS J000008.13+001634.6), in the Wide-Fast Deep (WFD) \footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}} survey.
 The improvement in the photo-$z$ performance of \texttt{LRT} obtained by adding the \texttt{VAR-PZ} priors are presented in Figure~\ref{fig:-LSST_Metrics}.
 As expected, the photo-$z$ precision improves and the outlier fraction decreases significantly over time, with the most limited performance seen during the first year.
 The figure also includes a comparison with photo-$z$ estimates derived using \texttt{LePHARE} SED templates, providing an independent validation.
-Note that, to avoid inconsistencies, the \texttt{LePHARE} SED PDFs are obtained by fitting the Sloan \textit{ugriz} filters, instead of the simulated LSST stacked photometry (which relies on the \texttt{LRT} fits).
-Importantly, both \texttt{LePHARE} and \texttt{LRT}-based routines, incorporating \texttt{VAR-PZ} variability priors—show consistent trends of improvement with increasing temporal baseline, further confirming the robustness of variability-informed photo-$z$ estimation.
+Note that, to avoid inconsistencies, the SED PDFs are obtained by fitting the Sloan \textit{ugriz} filters, instead of the simulated LSST stacked photometry (which relies on the \texttt{LRT} fits).
+Importantly, both \texttt{LePHARE} and \texttt{LRT} based routines, incorporating \texttt{VAR-PZ} variability priors, show consistent trends of improvement with increasing temporal baseline, further confirming the robustness of variability-informed photo-$z$ estimation.
+To assess the performance of \texttt{VAR-PZ} for the fainter AGNs that LSST will discover, we constructed a faint sample by dimming our original sources by a factor of three in flux.
+This setup approximates the parameter space where LSST will detect sources that are about three times fainter than those in SDSS, but with comparable $SNR$ owing to Rubin observatory's sensitivity and depth.
+A large fraction of faint AGNs detected by LSST will be host-dominated, for which SED-based photo-$z$s are expected to be relatively accurate even without variability information.
+In this experiment, however, we restrict ourselves to faint quasars.
+For this faint sample, we simulated LSST light curves at the fainter magnitudes while keeping $R_{\mathrm{AGN}}$ fixed to the values inferred for the original sample.
+We then combined the resulting \texttt{VAR-PZ} priors with the SED PDFs.
+For the faint quasars, our method reduces the outlier fraction from 32\% (SED alone) to 17\%, with an NMAD of 0.04 when computed excluding outliers.